likhitha-dhanaraju/e-commerce_ai/imageCaptioning/README.md

 5. '--model_name' -- 'Name of the model to be saved.'

-## ImageCaptioning.ipynb
+## Files

-Follow the instructions in the notebook to run different versions of the model.
+1. ImageCaptioning.ipynb - Follow the instructions in the notebook to run different versions of the model.
+2.